tdalon/ahk/docs/_pages/NWS-PowerTool-Changelog.md

 * 2020-04-14
     * ODB Sync File Explorer: support Teams with name including icons (replaced by ??)
 * 2020-04-03
-    * FIX: IntelliPaste in ConNext comment: link is not cleaned-up
+    * FIX: IntelliPaste in Connections comment: link is not cleaned-up
     * IntelliPaste: won't ask if icon is wanted if no icon are available
 * 2020-03-25
     * SP/ODB: Ctrl+O for office files opened in Browser via Internet Explorer (bug Edge Chromium) - else open local file.